 Risk Management + Adverse Event Reporting: FDA Guidance

-Risk management and adverse event reporting protocols for medical device manufacturers have been addressed by a new FDA guidance.
+Risk management and adverse event reporting protocols for medical device manufacturers have been addressed by new FDA guidance.
 Producing and controlling electronic records will be critical to ongoing efforts.

 Medical Device Reporting: FDA Provides Clarity

 Specifically, the November 8 FDA guidance offers the FDA’s latest thinking when it comes to Medical Device Reporting (MDR).
-FDA defines these as “events that manufacturers become aware of that reasonably suggest that one of their marketed medical devices may have caused or contribute to a death or serious injury, or has malfunctioned and the malfunction of the medical device or a similar medical device that they market would be likely to cause or contribute to a death or serious injury if the malfunction were to occur.”
+FDA defines these as “events that manufacturers become aware of that reasonably suggest that one of their marketed medical devices may have caused or contribute to a death or serious injury or has malfunctioned and the malfunction of the medical device or a similar medical device that the market would be likely to cause or contribute to a death or serious injury if the malfunction were to occur.”

 The November 8 guidance itself has had a long and winding road — the first draft was issued in July 2013 — and it has been chock full of back and forth comments from the medical device manufacturing industry because it recognizes the importance of properly handling MDR.
-To further illustrate the continued importance of implementing risk-based thinking, a key aspect of the ISO 13485:2016 update involves medical device manufacturers incorporating risk based approaches beyond product realization.
+To further illustrate the continued importance of implementing risk-based thinking, a key aspect of the ISO 13485:2016 update involves medical device manufacturers incorporating risk-based approaches beyond product realization.
 A quality management system (QMS) incorporating a risk management solution like AssurX serves as a key tool in addressing this literally life or death situation.

 Detailed Complaints Management Procedures In Place

-The guidance is intended for medical device manufacturers alone – it is not applicable to user facilities, importers or distributors.
+The guidance is intended for medical device manufacturers alone – it is not applicable to user facilities, importers, or distributors.
 As the guidance makes clear, FDA expects any medical device manufacturers to have MDR procedures in place that identify the roles and responsibilities of contractors or consultants that work on the companies behalf to review and process complaints.
-Quality Management System (QMS) regulations also require medical device manufacturers to have a formally designated complaints management process to receive, review and evaluate complaints.
+Quality Management System (QMS) regulations also require medical device manufacturers to have a formally designated complaint management process to receive, review, and evaluate complaints.
 To do this properly, a medical device manufacturer must have a firm grip on risk management to be able to quickly identify the most serious user complaints and remediate the situation in a timely manner.

-Further stressing the importance of document management and retrieval, FDA makes it clear in the guidance that it expects medical device manufacturers facing an MDR-reportable event to be able to produce information it can obtain by contacting a user facility, importer, or other initial reporter.
-FDA also wants to see a report that includes any relevant information already in a medical device manufacturer’s possession and information it can obtain by analysis, testing or other evaluation of the device.
+Further stressing the importance of document management and retrieval, FDA makes it clear in the guidance that it expects medical device manufacturers facing an MDR-reportable event to be able to produce information it can obtain by contacting a user facility, importer, or another initial reporter.
+FDA also wants to see a report that includes any relevant information already in a medical device manufacturer’s possession and information it can obtain by analysis, testing, or other evaluation of the device.

-Implied Impact on Document Management
+Implied Impact on Document Management – Electronic Records

-What the FDA doesn’t say outright is that being able to quickly retrieve comprehensive erecords for the agency can go a long way toward ensuring the AE does less damage to the company from a regulatory perspective – not to mention safety issues for the users of its medical device Any FDA regulated shop that has had any dealings with the agency knows this is true across the board for life sciences companies of all stripes.
+What the FDA doesn’t say outright is that being able to quickly retrieve comprehensive electronic records for the agency can go a long way toward ensuring the AE does less damage to the company from a regulatory perspective – not to mention safety issues for the users of its medical device Any FDA regulated shop that has had any dealings with the agency knows this is true across the board for life sciences companies of all stripes.

 Quality Management System Checklist: FDA Details What Is Needed